Skip to main content

 Written by Jack

-For an imported transaction to match with an end-user's manually created draft expense the following system rules must be met:
+For an imported transaction to match with a manually created draft expense, the following system rules must be met:

 1. Purchase method must match.